fluxninja/aperture/docs/content/policies/blueprints.md

 and as ready-to-use Blueprints for generating Aperture Policies customized to a [Service][service].

-All Dashboards and Policies are written using the [Jsonnet][jsonnet-lang] language, and can be used both as jsonnet mixins or as standalone Blueprints.
+All Policies and Grafana Dashboards are written using the [Jsonnet][jsonnet-lang] language, and can be used both as jsonnet mixins or as standalone Blueprints.

 [jsonnet-lang]: https://jsonnet.org

 ## Initial Setup

 Blueprints can be found in the [aperture repository][aperture-repo] under `blueprints/` directory.
-See the [blueprints README.md][blueprints-readme] for the list of required tools and instructions on installing jsonnet dependencies with a help of [jsonnet bundler][jb].

-The Blueprint Generator (used to generate Policy files from Blueprints) also depends on Python 3.8+ and [jsonnet][go-jsonnet].
+The Blueprint Generator (used to generate Policy files from Blueprints) depends on [jsonnet][go-jsonnet].

 [aperture-repo]: https://github.com/fluxninja/aperture/
 [blueprints-readme]: